PROFESSIONAL DISCLOSURE STATEMENT & SERVICE CONTRACT

 The limits to confidentiality are the following:

-1) If you are using insurance, many insurance companies require treatment plans and diagnostic information before payment will be made.
+1) If you are using health insurance, many insurance companies require treatment plans and diagnostic information before payment will be made.
 Your name and a certain amount of identifying information will need to be given.
+You will need to sign an authorization for me to file claims with your insurance company.
 Occasionally, insurance companies will conduct chart reviews and/or audits, and may request records from me.

 2) If, in my clinical judgment, I determine that you are in imminent danger of hurting yourself or another person, and no safety plan can be established, I am required to alert emergency and/or crisis services.